 A Symbol is Born

 I saw how the dandelion is much like the Lord Jesus Christ.
-Here are
+Here are the similarities:

 The dandelion is everywhere.
 Jesus Christ is omnipresent.